-- Participants will develop an initial list of potential projects and determine the appropriate project filters to use to prioritize these projects.
+- Develop a list of potential projects and determine the appropriate project filters to use for project prioritization.

 Session 3 - (4 hours)

-This session will focus on prioritizing the list of projects developed during Session 2 and defining the types of resources required to implement those projects, along with realistic timelines for achievement.
+This session will focus on prioritizing the list of projects developed during Session 2 and defining the types of resources required to implement these projects, along with realistic timelines.
+Topics include:

-- The training required to support the project plan.
+- Training required to support the project plan

 - The Project Selection Matrix